LatamLink/latamlink.io/docs/consensus-mechanism.md

 ## Node traceability
-LACCHain currently runs a Hyperledger BESU IBFT 2 network, where it cannot traced which writer node generated a transaction, so it is not possible to make them legally responsible for it.
+LACCHain currently runs a Hyperledger BESU IBFT 2 network, where it cannot trace which node relayed a transaction, so it is not possible to make them legally responsible for it.

 It is necessary to verify that in LatamLink any transaction that is issued is propagated by a node that is in the list of accounts authorized by the permitting committee.